unoplatform/Uno.Wasm.Bootstrap/Readme.md

 Important notes about Browser Embedded mode:

 * There is NO script isolation mechanisms.
 That means the running application will have access to the same context and global objects.
 * Loading more than one Uno bootstrapped application in the same page will conflict and produce unwanted results.
+A workaround would be to use a `<iframe>`.
 * Important: it may be required to **add CORS headers** to the application hosting website to allow the download and execution of scripts from it.
 It's already allowed in the development server shipped with Uno Bootstrapper.

 ### Support for additional JS files